Teaching

 Below are some materials related to courses I have taught, ranging from introductory undergraduate lecture-based courses to specialist PhD seminars.
 All of my courses are multidisciplinary and historical.
-The courses (non-exhaustive list):
+(I am no longer teaching, so this will mostly be a static page, but I do intend to finish up course descriptions at some point.)

 1. Introduction to International Politics (UG lecture)